donicjak/zeus_example/README.md

 1. Install a clickhouse client and server with https://clickhouse.com/docs/en/getting-started/install/
 2. Create a default user without a password.
+3. Set your enviromental variables for database connection. export database_name=VALUE; export user_name=VALUE; export host_name=VALUE
-3. Run command make make-database to activate server and create a database with a table
+4. Run command make make-database to activate server and create a database with a table
-4. Run command make make-runserver to run an application
+5. Run command make make-runserver to run an application